aanepomuceno/WASA_GUN/README.md

       $ ./wasa_main wasa_simulation_1.in

-     The output of the simulation (energy recorded in the EM calorimeter and hit position) will be store in the ROOT file WASAFastOutput_t0.root.
-The file has the two folders: MC, where the truth information is stored, and EMCAL, with the calorimeter responses.
+     The output of the simulation (energy recorded in the EM calorimeter,hit position, dE/dx from the TPC) will be store in the
+     ROOT file WASAFastOutput_t0.root.
+The file has the three folders: MC, where the truth information is stored, Tracker, with dE/dx, and EMCAL, with the calorimeter responses.
-     Reconstructed energy is stotred in the variable emcal_E.
-It is possible to check truth information in emcal_PDG and emcal_ETruth.
+     Reconstructed energy is stotred in the variable emcal_E. tracker_XDir (also YDir, ZDir), are the particle direction, calculated as the diference between the entry and exit points in the TPC.

     2. You can use the macro verify_output.C to check the integrity of the ROOT output file.
 It will print informations on the first three events.